Cup diameter: 26.00mm.

 Rim width: 6.30mm.

-A medium shank euphonium mouthpiece with a slightly shallower cup than the regular SM4U.
+A small shank mouthpiece for baritone with a slightly shallower cup than the regular SM4U.

 Steven Mead on the SM4X: